DaoCloud/DaoCloud-docs/docs/en/docs/install/os-install/otherlinux.md

      # Specify the target node access information for installation (multi-node usernames and passwords must be consistent)
      export SSH_USER=root
      export SSH_PASS=dangerous
-     # Execute the installation command and output the log
+     # Run the installation command and output the log
      ./other_os_pkgs.sh install >>log.txt
      ```